 The SCAC code allows the registration of your shipping documents (e.g., freight bills, bills of lading, purchase orders, packing lists) within a digital computer system for ease of access.
 It is vital to keep your computer systems optimized to use SCAC.

 Once these records are digital, stakeholders can access important documents related to your company and operations.
 These digital records also allow you to track your shipment at every journey stage.
-SCAC has become mandatory nationwide because it allows efficient monitoring of transportation companies across various transport modes, such as motor vehicles, railway lines, and waterways.
+SCAC has become mandatory nationwide because it efficiently monitors transportation companies across various transport modes, such as motor vehicles, railway lines, and waterways.

 Who Needs A SCAC?

-U.S government agencies require carriers and transportation companies to apply for and renew their SCAC codes annually.
-Customs and border protection agencies also use this code to monitor carriers that are entering the country by accessing digitized carrier documentation.
+U.S. government agencies require carriers and transportation companies to apply for and renew their SCAC codes annually.
+Customs and border protection agencies also use this code to monitor carriers entering the country by accessing digitized carrier documentation.

 Suppose you are a carrier crossing the U.S. border.
-In that case you will need to ensure your SCAC code is updated so that governmental identification can be done efficiently by proper government authorities.
-A SCAC code is required by all the transportation companies that do business with the U.S government and its agencies.
+In that case, you will need to ensure your SCAC code is updated so that proper government authorities can efficiently do governmental identification.
+An SCAC code is required by all the transportation companies that do business with the U.S. government and its agencies.

-The CBP(or Customs Border Protection) uses the same code for clearing it from the customs authorities.
-This code is quite helpful for to doing business with the U.S government and its various agencies.
-The SCAC code applies to several industries ,including automobile, forestry, railroad, petroleum, and ocean container.
+The CBP (or Customs Border Protection) uses the same code for clearing it from the customs authorities.
+This code is helpful for doing business with the U.S. government and its various agencies.
+The SCAC code applies across multiple industries, including automobile, forestry, railroad, petroleum, and ocean container.

 What Are The Benefits Of SCAC & EDI Integration?

 First, you might be asking what EDI stands for in the first place.
 We will get to the definition later in this section.